← Back to guides

 4. Visual context cues

 Tag tasks by energy, location, or category.
-Visual cues help ADHD brains filter and focus without reading every single item.
+Visual cues help you filter and focus without reading every single item.

 5. Flexible structure